vcamelot/user_exp_api/README.md

 The database is quite simple and contains two tables: `employees` and `experiences`.
 The API operates `Employee` model which has one-to-many relation to `Experiences` model.

-# Endpoints
+# API endpoints

-The API supports four endpoints:
+The documentation can be found in `docs.yaml`.
+Briefly, the API supports four endpoints:

 `GET /employees`